activitystream/slate/source/includes/_old/_aspects.md

 ```
 Each event can have synthesized/imagined effect on the entities affected by it.
 When applicable it can, for example, be used to guesstimate the current state of a customer based on the things in his activity stream.

-The defaults for this can be stored with the event type and applied to all events where these settings are missing.
+The defaults for this can be stored with the action and applied to all events where these settings are missing.

 A calculated outcome of these can be used as a Customer Experience Index or a factor in such an index.